Former UAW executive charged in widening corruption probe

 The Associated Press left a message seeking comment from Ashton’s lawyer, Jerry Ballarotto.

 Ashton was a powerful official who headed the UAW’s General Motors department.
-He also was a member of the GM board, but he resigned in 2017 after being implicated in the widening union corruption probe.
+He also was a member of the GM board but resigned in 2017 after being implicated in the corruption probe.

+The federal charges against Ashton are the latest fallout in a mounting UAW corruption investigation.
+UAW President Gary Jones was placed on paid leave last weekend after a key ally was charged, and Vice President Rory Gamble was named acting head of the union.

 According to court papers filed by prosecutors Wednesday, Ashton and two other officials of a joint GM-UAW training center, Michael Grimes and Jeffrey Pietrzyk, used their positions to get hundreds of thousands of dollars in bribes and kickbacks from 2012 until July 2016 in a scheme involving the purchase of $3.97 million worth of watches.